2023 Women’s World Cup Round of 16 Betting Odds - August 10

 Thursday's Women's World Cup Match Odds

-Here's the most up-to-date odds for Thursday's match at the 2023 Women's World Cup:
+Below are the latest odds for Thursday's match at this year's World Cup:

 |Match